+The Authority performs 5 4 3 2 1

+well in performance management Strongly disagree Disagree Neither agree nor disagree Agree Strongly agree

+2. Assurance

-The Authority performs 5 4 3 2 1 well in performance management Strongly disagree Disagree Neither agree nor disagree Agree Strongly agree 2.
-Assurance Theme Areas to explore 2.1 Financial management, audit and propriety Is the Authority content that there is adequate review (internal and external) of the operation of key controls, including fraud and propriety issues?
+Theme Areas to exp olore

+2.1 Financial management, audit and propriety Is the Authority content that there is adequate review (internal and external) of the operation of key controls, including fraud and propriety issues?
 Is the Authority satisfied that it receives full and timely notification of all significant losses, special payments and other leakage and takes appropriate action to address weaknesses or failures?
 Is the Authority satisfied that it receives regular updates and postevaluation reviews for all programmes and projects it has approved, and others judged high risk?

-Comments and suggestions for improvement - Jacker (1811) The Authority performs well in the areas of 5 4 3 2 1 well in the areas of financial management, audit and propriety Strongly disagree Disagree Neither agree nor disagree Agree Strongly agree 2.2 Risk management Comments and Is the Authority satisfied that adequate internal policy and controls are in place for risk and that these are reviewed annually?
-Is the Authority satisfied that full account of risk is taken when taking major decisions?
-Please provide examples. suggestions for improvement The Authority performs well in risk management 5 Strongly disagree 4 Disagree 3 Neither agree nor disagree 2 Agree 1 Strongly agree 3.
-Board operation and develop nent l Theme Areas to exp olore 3.1 Skills and structure 16.
+Comments and suggestions for improvement

+The Authority performs 5 4 3 2 1

+well in the areas of financial management, audit and propriety Strongly disagree Disagree Neither agree nor disagree Agree Strongly agree

+2.2 Risk management 14.
+Is the Authority satisfied that adequate internal policy and controls are in place for risk and that these are reviewed annually?
+15. Is the Authority satisfied that full account of risk is taken when taking major decisions?
+Please provide examples.

+Comments and suggestions for improvement

+The Authority performs 5 4 3 2 1

+well in risk management Strongly disagree Disagree Neither agree nor disagree Agree Strongly agree

+3. Board operation and develop ment

+Theme Areas to exp olore

+3.1 Skills and structure 16.
 Is the Authority the right size and equipped with the right skills and experience to fulfil its duties and functions effectively?
 If not, why?17.
 Could the governance structure, including the committee structure and portfolio arrangements, be improved?
 If so how?

-Comments and suggestions for improvement The Authority's skills 5 4 3 2 1 and structure are optimal Strongly disagree Disagree Neither agree nor disagree Agree Strongly agree 3.2 Decision-making 18.
+Comments and suggestions for improvement

+The Authority's skills and structure are 5 4 3 2 1

+optimal Strongly disagree Disagree Neither agree nor disagree Agree Strongly agree

+3.2 Decision-making 18.
 Is the Authority appropriately briefed at an early stage on significant items that will come for approval to ensure assumptions are able to be challenged and concerns shared well before the point of decision?
 19. Does the Authority have a sufficient understanding of alignment with strategy and values and impact on stakeholders when taking decisions?